 Each year CHOICE participates in an audit by the Workplace Gender Equality Agency (WGEA) that measures our diversity performance.

-- Of the staff members ranked as "professional", 55% are women.
+- Of the staff members ranked as "professional", 55% were female.

-- 68% of all employees promoted to manager roles are women.
+- 60% of all manager promotions went to women.

 - CHOICE provides staff with eight of the nine key flexible work practices to support gender equality queried by the WGEA, which highlights how well we support our employees.

 What actions did we take from last year's report?

 Key actions implemented from last year's report were:

 - Encouraging employees on parental leave to undertake key leadership development programs.

 - Undertaking a pay equity audit, to identify and act upon salary gaps in relation to like-for-like roles across the organisation.